 2 Peter 3:5-6

 You’ll notice from 2 Peter 3 that overlooking Creation and the Flood isn’t a result of ignorance.
 It is deliberate.
 It is not that there isn’t compelling evidence.
-Evidence is staring the secular scientist in the face.
-Evidence won’t change them because they already know the truth and suppress it.
+Evidence is staring the evolutionary scientist in the face.
+Observational science won’t change them because they already know the truth and suppress it.
 Rather, it is an issue of lack of belief in Jesus Christ.
 So while the evidence found at Mount St. Helens has value and confirms the position of biblical creationists, evidence is not what we base our beliefs on.
 Rather, we base our beliefs on God’s Word.
 Evidence is not the means that will transform an unbeliever into a believer.
 Rather God has chosen to use the power of the gospel for that task.